top of page

 Azusa Pacific University

-The Conscious Mind Unified: A Fundamental Theory of the Bodily Soul
+The Conscious Mind Unified: The Failure of Physicalism and the Reality of the Bodily Soul

 The first book-length argument for the reality of the human soul from the philosophy and neuroscience of the unity of consciousness.